ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/batch_commit.rst

 **Sample Batch Upload Input File request**

-Batch files should be sent as HTTP POST data to a REST endpoint, including the relevant ``batchId`` as shown in the format below.
+Batch files should be sent as HTTP POST data to a REST endpoint, including the relevant ``batchId``, as shown in the format below.

 .. code::